 Now our somedays aren’t the kind that people write books about.
 They’re the kind that make people give the pity face, and the deep sighs when they hear about you.

 i know this because I’ve been telling a lot of people about you these days.

 But as I picked myself up this morning and dusted myself off, I recalled that our somedays aren’t yet written.
 And with the right amount of hard work and love and luck, our somedays could very well exceed my wildest dreams.

 I really hope the person in the auction who gets the books has all the somedays they read inside.
-But, please know that if you’re like me, and the somedays look a little different, there will be many, many good days that ain’t got no rain.
+But, please know that if you’re like me, raising a child with Williams syndrome, or some other unexpected circumstance, and the somedays look a little different, there will be many, many good days that ain’t got no rain.